NathanielRecto/Personal-Website/README.md

 # Personal Portfolio Website
-This is my own Personal Website, showcasing my background, skills and portfolio as a Computer Engineering student.
+This is my own Personal Website, showcasing my background, skills, and portfolio as a Computer Engineering student.
 Feel free to check it out!
 [Website](https://nathaniel-recto.vercel.app/)
 ## About the Project
 This website serves as a digtial resume and portfolio, highlighting my education, experience, and skills in software and hardware engineering.
 It also provides links to my social profiles, allowing for easy access to my resume, GitHub, and Linkedln.
 ## Languages and Tools used